tlswg/tls13-spec/draft-ietf-tls-tls13.md

 - Add a per-ticket nonce so that each ticket is associated with a different PSK (*).

+- Clarify that clients should change to sending with handshake keys immediately upon reading ServerHello.
+Arguably a wire format change. (*).

+- Update state machine to show rekeying events

 - Add discussion of 0-RTT and replay.
 Recommend that implementations implement some anti-replay mechanism.